googlebeta/Chrome/README.md

 - 2nd & last warning: This prank contains "You Are An Idiot" joke program, and may alert someone that can be watching that
 ## To install this:
 This haves ONE rule, please follow it: `DO NOT TOUCH OR CHANGE THINGS IF IT DOESNT SAY BELOW`
-- [Click here](https://github.com/googlebeta/ChromePrank/releases/download/1.1/Chrome-v1.1.exe), open the EXE and wait for it to extract
+- [Click here](https://github.com/googlebeta/ChromePrank/releases/download/1.1/Chrome-v1.1.exe), open the EXE, click extract and wait until it gets extracted
-- Once it is extracted, open the folder `app`
+- Once it is extracted, open the new folder `app`
 - Right click `ShCut.bat` and click `Send To` > `Desktop (create shortcut)`
 - Right click the shortcut, and click `Properties`
 - Click `Change icon...`